 The Department of Health and Human Services helps protect the community from the potential harm of medicines and chemicals.
-It does this by setting boundaries for the safe storage, prescribing, supply and use of scheduled medicines.
+It does this by setting boundaries for the safe storage, supply and use of scheduled substances.

 The following licences and permits are available in relation to Schedule 8 or Schedule 4 substances:

 - permits to purchase or obtain for research* / industrial / advisory / educational purposes